ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Attesters to correctly run the attestation procedure with Clients.
 This arrangement ensures that tokens which validate for a given Issuer were only issued to a Client that successfully complete attestation with an Attester that the Issuer trusts.
+Moreover, this arrangement means that if an Origin accepts tokens issued by an Issuer that trusts multiple Attesters then a Client can use any of these Attesters to issue and redeem tokens for the Origin.

-The mechanisms for establishing trust between these entities are deployment specific.
+The mechanisms for establishing trust between each entity in this arrangement are deployment specific.
 For example, in settings where Attesters and Issuers communicate over TLS, Attesters and Issuers may use mutually authenticated TLS to authenticate one another.

 Clients explicitly trust Attesters to perform attestation correctly and in a way that does not violate their privacy.
 However, Clients assume Issuers and Origins are malicious.

 Given this threat model, the privacy goals of Privacy Pass are oriented around unlinkability based on redemption, issuance, and attestation contexts, as